EU Conflict Minerals Regulation

 It is intended that the Precious Metals Working Group will be re-constituted in Q1 2021 to update the Code to ensure its relevance.
 Aspects to consider will be: Working Remotely, ESG, Diversity & Inclusion and Settlement Discipline.
 If you want to be part of this group, please contact the LBMA.

 Last month, LBMA hosted a SFTR Working Group call to discuss any post-implementation issues experienced by Members.
 It was agreed ahead that a letter would be drafted to the FCA as a request for clarity or further regulatory guidance.
-If you have experienced any challenges as far as SFTR applies to gold market, please get in touch.
+If you have experienced any challenges as far as SFTR applies to the gold market, please get in touch.

 We will be publishing our updated Brexit briefing ahead of year-end.
 This will cover logistics, VAT, Financial services, and any other impact that Brexit may have on the precious metals market.